 With Alzheimer’s disease affecting one in three seniors, LCS is committed to supporting efforts of the Alzheimer’s Association.
 As a proud National Team of the Alzheimer’s Association Walk to End Alzheimer’s®, LCS forms teams and raises funds for Walks across the country.
 The funds raised advance the care, support and research efforts of the Alzheimer’s Association.
 Team donations play an important role in improving the lives of people living with Alzheimer’s, their families and caregivers.

-In 2016, LCS was recognized as one the Top 50 teams in the nation for our participation in the Walk to End Alzheimer’s.
+In 2016, LCS ranked seventh in the Top 50 teams in the nation for our participation in the Walk to End Alzheimer’s.
 In fact, more than 1700 participants on 114 teams raised $365,855.15 to support the fight against the disease.
 Again this year, LCS will support the Alzheimer’s Association Walk to End Alzheimer’s as a National Team with plans to increase our team participation and our financial support.
 Click here to learn more.

 Since 1917, United Way of Central Iowa has brought together individuals and organizations from every corner of central Iowa to create and implement initiatives focused on producing real results in the areas of education, income and health.
 LCS is a proud supporter of United Way as evidenced by our tremendous growth in both employee giving (up 28 percent) and special events fundraising (up 38 percent) over the past two years.
 The LCS campaign committee of our employees planned and executed a series of events during the one-week campaign to engage employees and create excitement for United Way raising over $200,000 in our 2017 campaign.
 LCS is recognized by the United Way of Central Iowa as one of 23 companies in central Iowa that have achieved Chair’s Group status this year.
 Chair’s Group companies lead local campaigns with each organization raising more than $200,000 for United Way of Central Iowa.
 Not only does LCS raise significant funds for United Way, our employees are heavily involved in volunteer and advocacy efforts throughout the year.